josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 ![The data from our posts is now coming through as JSON!](/images/post_images/sveltekit-posts-json.png)

-Plus, it should feel good to know that now, this route will update automatically with each Markdown post we add to the `_posts` folder!
+Even cooler: this route will update automatically with each Markdown post we add to the `_posts` folder!

 #### Other considerations and improvements

 There's plenty to improve here.
 For starters, this function does a lot, and coule be a bit refactored.
 (Sorting the dates, for example, could probably be extracted to its own utility function.)

 Functionally, we'll probably want to add some other extra features to this API route eventually.
-For example, we might not want the server to return _every_ post on the site.
-Depending on the number of posts, that might get prohibitively time-intensive.
-We may also want to add pagination, which would require having controls for how many posts are returned, and offsetting the returned posts.
-(Easily enough accomplished with JavaScript array methods like `slice`, but not worth going into in depth here.)
+We'll probably want pagination features, since depending on the number of posts, returning _all_ of them might get prohibitively time-intensive.

 Another possible future enhancement would be adding the post's content to the returned JSON, which we don't do currently.
 The "resolver" function offers a `default.render.html` method for that, if you so choose.